-The many minds approach looks at the consequences of the Everett approach to quantum mechanics from the perspective of the mind.
-The motivation for doing this is that the multiverse as a whole does not change, it is our perspective of it that changes.
+The many minds approach to quantum mechanics looks at the consequences of the Everett approach from the perspective of the mind.
+The motivation for doing this is that the multiverse as a whole does not change; it is our perspective of it that changes.
 This happens after decoherence has taken place, when we become aware of the result of a quantum interaction.
 Others prefer the term many worlds because the superpositional multiverse contains an infinite amount of universes regardless of our perspective.

 The Everett approach challenges classical notions of identity.
 Everett first considered this in an early draft of his 1957 proposal.
-He stated that "as an analogy one can imagine an intelligent amoeba with a good memory.
+He stated: "as an analogy one can imagine an intelligent amoeba with a good memory.
 As time progresses the amoeba is constantly splitting, each time the resulting amoebas having the same memories as the parent.
 Our amoeba hence does not have a life line, but a life tree.
 The question of identity or non identity of two amoebas at a later time must be rephrased.
 At any time we can consider two of them, and they will have common memories up to a point (common parent) after which they will diverge according to their separate lives after this point.
 It becomes simply a matter of terminology as to whether they should be thought of as the same amoeba or not, or whether the phrase 'the amoeba' should be reserved for the whole ensemble...We can get a closer analogy if we were to take one of these intelligent amoebas, erase his past memories, and render him unconscious while he underwent fission, placing the two resulting amoebas in separate tanks, and repeating this process for all succeeding generations, so that none of the amoebas would be aware of their splitting.
 After awhile we would have a large number of individuals, sharing some memories with one another, differing in others, each of which is completely unaware of his 'other selves' and under the impression that he is a unique individual.
 It would be difficult indeed to convince such an amoeba of the true situation short of confronting him with his 'other selves'".
-Everett claimed that the same was true for his approach to quantum mechanics; "any single individual is at all times unaware of his 'other selves' with which he has no interaction from the time of splitting."
-(Everett, 1957).
+Everett claimed that the same was true for his approach to quantum mechanics: "any single individual is at all times unaware of his 'other selves' with which he has no interaction from the time of splitting".

-Branching occurs relative to a biography when there is a branching of maximal experiences, this happens when we become aware of the macroscopic effects of a quantum interaction.
+Branching occurs relative to a biography when there is a branching of maximal experiences.
+This happens when we become aware of the macroscopic effects of a quantum interaction.
 Lockwood argued that it is already accepted that we can have mutually incompatible experiences which are wholly our own, they simply occur at different times.

 It seems that there is no room for subjective probability if we accept this view, yet this is not the case.
-Lockwood argued that the world can be considered to branch after an observer interferes with a quantum system but before they become aware of the results, in this time it is meaningful to ask which measurement they will observe.
-Israeli physicist Lev Vaidman offered an analogy; if a person is given a sleeping pill before they interact with a quantum system and are then placed in one of two rooms, corresponding to the outcome, it is meaningful to ask the person on awaking what the probability of them being in either room is.
+Lockwood argued that the world can be considered to branch after an observer interferes with a quantum system, but before they become aware of the results, in this time it is meaningful to ask which measurement they will observe.
+Israeli physicist Lev Vaidman offered an analogy: if a person is given a sleeping pill before they interact with a quantum system and are then placed in one of two rooms, corresponding to the outcome, it is meaningful to ask the person on awaking what the probability of them being in either room is.